davimber/aialignmentideas/humanwrittenideas.md

 Or as a grader.
 If it was someone very smart and well respected, and we could sufficiently model their responses, there could be utility there.
 If someone, or even a character from a show, was a very bad person, there might still be usefulness as an inverted reward signal.
-Hopefully, by narrowing the scope of roles the model has to play, it could be better at indidual roles.
+Hopefully, by narrowing the scope of roles the model has to play, it could be better at individual roles.
 And be more robust/less prone to role-based jailbreaks.
 There are definite possible failure modes to this technique though.
 Most obviously, the AI might insufficiently model the person's responses.